 - You can skip the “sell-on-the-market” process and just work with a buyer directly (like what we do here at Purple Egg Real Estate) who can offer you a price for your house.

-If you’re wondering, “Would an investor buy my house in Fort Walton Beach for close to asking price?” then here’s what you need to know:
+If you’re wondering, “Would an investor buy my house in Navarre for close to asking price?” then here’s what you need to know:

 Why Investors Invest

 An investor invests in real estate because they hope to buy at a lower price and either sell at a higher price or rent out the property.
 Therefore, investors are motivated to find houses that are priced affordably for them to buy.

 Before you set your asking price, think about what benefit an investor provides…

 Your asking price is a starting point for the negotiation.
 Even if you sell to someone on the market (through the help of a real estate agent), your asking price will be the starting point and the buyer will usually try to negotiate a lower price.

 But here’s what most people don’t realize: the asking price has other factors built in… for example, it assumes that you have fixed up and cleaned up your property so it’s in pristine shape and ready for buyers.
 And, don’t forget that you have to pay bills, insurance, and taxes on your property the whole time an agent tries to find a buyer (which can take months).
 And then you’ll have to pay the agent a commission, which might be thousands of dollars.

 So your asking price has all of these things “built into it”.

 An Investor Skips All This